 Parents are key people in the support systems of most college students.
 The resources in this section of our website are designed to help you play a supportive, mentoring role with your student, as well as a more direct, active role when the situation warrants it.
 To help you have conversations with your student prior to starting college we have created a guide titled "How To Help Your Student Transition To College".
 Counseling provides a supportive environment in which to talk openly and confidentially about personal issues and to work toward change in one's thoughts, feelings, behavior, relationships, and/or life situation.

-You are most welcome to call the Counseling Service (563-387-1375; weekdays 8 a.m. to 12 p.m.; 1 p.m. to 5 p.m.) to consult with a counselor when you are concerned about your student’s psychological well being.
+You are most welcome to call the Counseling Service at (563) 387-1375 during weekdays (8 a.m. to 11:30 p.m.; 1 p.m. to 4:30 p.m.) to consult with a counselor when you are concerned about your student’s psychological well-being.
 A counselor can listen to your concerns, help sort out how serious or urgent the situation may be, and determine together with you the next steps in assisting your student.